rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ![The parameters for installing the agent]({% asset_path 2018-05-31-intro-to-agent-gold/picture7.png %})

-After the installation finishes, the system displays information indicating that the new agent is correctly subscribed to the Gold Image.
+After the installation finishes, the system displays information indicating that the new agent is correctly subscribed to the Agent Gold Image.

 ![The screen shows that the new agent is correctly subscribed to the Gold image]({% asset_path 2018-05-31-intro-to-agent-gold/picture8.png %})

 ### Conclusion

-This new feature makes it much easier to manage agents on OEM.
+This feature makes it much easier to manage agents on OEM.
 Using Agent Gold Image enables you to deploy or update the same agent at the most recent patch level on multiple host levels.
 Even the rollback process is simple.
-If an Agent Gold update fails one of your older, non-Agent Gold management agents automatically kicks in and picks up the slack.
+If an Agent Gold Image update fails, one of your older, non-Agent Gold Image management agents automatically kicks in and picks up the slack.

-In addition to improving functionality, Agent Gold is also much more convenient.
-With Agent Gold, you no longer need to upgrade management agents using the Agent Upgrade Console, apply patches with patch plans, or manage plug-ins with the plug-in life cycle application, saving you time and money.
+In addition to improving functionality, Agent Gold Image is also much more convenient.
+With Agent Gold Image, you no longer need to upgrade management agents using the Agent Upgrade Console, apply patches with patch plans, or manage plug-ins with the plug-in life cycle application, saving you time and money.

 Reference:
 [Managing the Lifecycle of Agent Gold Images](https://docs.oracle.com/cd/E63000_01/EMADV/agent_gold_image.htm)